Understanding Job Application Response Times - Gain Insights!

 A long wooden table with open laptops on either side of the table.
 A white man with glasses works at the laptop in the backround.
 The laptop in the foreground is unattended and there is some computer code on the screen.

-Let’s face it, the job search process can be time consuming, lengthy, and stressful.
-Once you’ve submitted an application, waiting to hear back for a position you desperately want can be torture, and is probably the worst part of the job search process.
-Have you done enough to land an interview, or is it time to get back on the treadmill and apply for yet more roles?
+Let’s face it: the job search process can be time-consuming, lengthy, and stressful.
+Once you’ve submitted an application, waiting to hear back for a position you desperately want can be torture and is probably the worst part of the job search process.
+Many job seekers want to know how long to wait for a response after applying for a job.

 1. Look for a “closing date” on the job posting